 For detailed information on how to apply for internships in Paris, please visit our internships page.

-You will be housed on the St. John’s Paris Campus, located in the popular St. Germain district, located in the heart of the city.
-Take a look at this map to see just how close the Paris Campus is to the city’s major landmarks.
+You will be housed on the St. John’s Paris location, in the popular St. Germain district, located in the heart of the city.
+Take a look at this map to see just how close the Paris location is to the city’s major landmarks.

-The Paris campus also boasts similar amenities as the residence halls on our New York campuses and is staffed by a friendly, bi-lingual staff whose bios you can find on our Paris Campus page.
+The Paris location also boasts similar amenities as the residence halls on our New York campuses and is staffed by a friendly, bi-lingual staff whose bios you can find on our Paris page.

-- For detailed information about the Paris Campus, click here.
+- For detailed information about the Paris location, click here.

-- For information regarding the Paris Campus meal program, click here.
+- For information regarding the Paris location meal program, click here.

 Region of Provence